kleimenov/Glacier-country/README.md

 ---
 ### Tech descripton and specification

-This website includes three web pages.
-All pages are responsive, work with a broad variety of screens in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
+This website includes one web pages.
+Page is responsive, work with a broad variety of screens in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
 This cross-devices website affords users to feel comfortable interacting with content whether the size of the screen their device has.

 This project is build with the following technologies: